Article February 1st, 2023 by Csaba Virág, Director, Cybersecurity Competence Services

-The theory is that if cybersecurity is embedded in the foundation of business processes and is seamless, it creates a safe environment for innovation and growth, rather than acting as a brake on the organization.
-In an ideal world, cybersecurity would be second nature, rather like the way in which personal hygiene acted as a defence during the pandemic.
-If people did the simple steps diligently – washed their hands, isolated if they were ill and so on – it meant that people were able to work together and companies could operate as normal.
-The same is true for cybersecurity – the routine, small actions need to be second nature if the wider defences are to be strong.
+The theory is that if cybersecurity is embedded in the foundation of business processes and is seamless, it creates a safe environment for innovation and growth rather than acting as a brake on the organization.
+In an ideal world, cybersecurity would be second nature, rather like the way in which personal hygiene acted as a defense during the pandemic.
+If people did the simple steps diligently – washed their hands, isolated if they were ill, and so on – it meant that people were able to work together and companies could operate as normal.
+The same is true for cybersecurity – the routine, small actions need to be second nature if the wider defenses are to be strong.

 But cybersecurity is becoming more challenging as digital transformation accelerates and the use of cognitive technology becomes more widespread.
 The ultimate objective is to ensure that cybersecurity becomes a business enabler in an interconnected – and therefore increasingly risky – digital world.

 Cybersecurity spending and the false sense of security